 Physics 111A - Instrumentation Labratory

 Many of our students take Phys 111A during the summer because it is a very time-consuming course and it allows them more time to focus on it.
 That being said, it is not recommended that incoming transfer students take 111A the summer prior to their start at Berkeley.
 If you are considering this, please reach out to Kathy or Amanda so you can better understand what to expect during the course.

 Recommended Major Classes for Your First Semester

 DO NOT overload your first semester.
 The additional stress of adjustment (both socially and academically) that happens during your first semester at Berkeley should be considered as you plan for your schedule.
 Keep in mind that many of our students (regardless of when they came to Berkeley) only take two technical courses a semester, which results in 7-8 units.
 The College of Letters & Science requires students to carry 13 units so the remaining 5-6 units are acheived through classes outside of Physics, such as DeCals or research units.
 More challenging workloads can always be considered in future semesters.
 Click here for course descriptions.
 Please consult with Kathy or Amanda as you start to plan your first semester.
+For Fall 2019 incoming transfer students, we recommend:

 - Physics 137A

 - Physics 153** Transfer Course for Physical Science Majors (strongly recommended)

 - Physics 198BC** - Berkeley Connect